johnwr-response/LearnHow2Code-golang/Section 11 - Exercises - Ninja Level 4/LOCAL_NOTES.md

   1. Follow these steps:
     1. start with this slice:
       `x := []int{42,43,44,45,46,47,48,49,50,51}`
-    1. appent the following value to the slice
+    1. append the following value to the slice
       `52`
     1. print the slice
     1. in ***ONE STATEMENT*** append these to the slice